 Forrester report: Here are the biggest myths about blockchains

-The research firm lays out the top ways the hype about this technology approach misrepresents the reality.
+The research firm lays out the top ways in which the hype about this technology approach misrepresents the reality.

 It’s hard to imagine that blockchain technology will ever be able to live up to its grandiose billing.
 It has been touted as the solution to ad tech transparency, financial instability, personal data security and many of the other problems of the modern world.